Radio Emission from Broad Absorption Line Quasars: Introduction

 Measuring the mechanical energy of an outflow alone is not yet a proof of AGN feedback.
 In order for the outflow to impact the galaxy, it needs to interact with the ambient medium.
 One form of impact is by generating shocks that accelerate particles to relativistic energies \citep{Jiang2010}.
 The interaction of these particles with the magnetic field produces optically thin synchrotron emission that can be observed in radio.
 In fact, the correlation of the 5\,GHz flux with the [O\,III] line width in a sample of AGN has been suggested to be the evidence for such shocked outflows.
 This could be the sought after feedback process, observed in both local \citep{Zakamska2014} and high-redshift \citep[$z \sim 3$;][]{Hwang2018} AGN.

-AGN are typically classified as either radio-loud (RL) or radio-quiet (RQ) based on the 5\,GHz to 4400\,{\AA} flux ratio.
+AGN are typically classified as either radio-loud (RL) or radio-quiet (RQ) based on the radio loudness $R$, which is the 5\,GHz to 4400\,{\AA} flux ratio.
 RL sources have a ratio larger than 10 and RQ ones smaller than 10 \citep{Kellermann1989}.
 In RL AGN, the radio emission is primarily produced by a powerful relativistic jet, while the physical origin of the radio emission in RQ AGN is still under debate.
 Various mechanisms have been proposed, including a low-power jet, an AGN-driven wind, the accretion disk corona, star formation (SF), and free-free emission \citep[see][for a review]{Panessa2019}.

-Like the AGN population at large, the BAL quasars are mostly RQ \citep{Stocke1992, Shankar2008, Morabito2019}.
-A study of the absorption line profiles of the radio-detected BAL quasars suggests an intrinsic connection between the wind and the radio emission, with the radio emission coming from the wind itself \citep{Petley2022}.
+Like the AGN population at large, the BALQs are mostly RQ \citep{Stocke1992, Shankar2008, Morabito2019}.
+A study of the absorption line profiles of the radio-detected BALQs suggests an intrinsic connection between the wind and the radio emission, with the radio emission coming from the wind itself \citep{Petley2022}.
 If this is the case, it is expected that the radio emission is optically thin with a steep spectral slope $\alpha < -0.5$.
 In a sample of RQ Palomar–Green (PG) quasars, optically thin synchrotron sources are shown to have high Eddington ratios $L/L_{\rm Edd} > 0.3$ \citep{Laor2019}.
-This suggests that the radio emission can be associated with a radiation-driven wind.
+This suggests that the radio emission can be associated with a radiatively driven wind.

 The present work aims to look for the wind associated radio emission, which is direct evidence for the AGN wind interacting with the ambient medium.
-For this purpose, we employed a sample of Absorption Line Quasars (ALQs; including BAL and NAL quasars), whose kinetic power $\dot{E}_{\rm k}$ has been measured to be high, and observed them at 5.5 and 9.0\,GHz with the Very Large Array (VLA) A configuration.
+For this purpose, we employed a sample of BALQs and mini-BALQs, whose $\dot{E}_{\rm k}$ has been measured, and observed them at 5.5 and 9.0\,GHz with the Very Large Array (VLA) A configuration.
 The paper is organized as follows.
-The observations and data analysis are described in Sections 2 and 3, respectively.
-The results can be found in Section 4, and their discussion in Section 5.
-The summary is given in Section 6.
+The sample selection, data reduction, and data analysis are described in Sections 2, 3, and 4, respectively.
+The results can be found in Section 5, and their discussion in Section 6.
+The summary is given in Section 7.
 Throughout this work, we use the flux density and spectral index convention of $F_\nu \propto \nu^{\alpha}$.
 We adopt a standard $\Lambda$CDM cosmology with a Hubble constant $H_0$ = 70\,km\,s$^{-1}$\,Mpc$^{-1}$, $\Omega_{\Lambda}$ = 0.73 and $\Omega_{\rm M}$ = 0.27 \citep{Komatsu2011}.